2207114/CS220AU-DP-2022/README.md

 ## Log

 - 2022-10-11 Gained an understanding on digital identity and existential risks, got anoverview of assessments and course structure
-- 2022-10-18 Completed Github account and opened folders
+- 2022-10-18 Completed Github account and opened folders- index/private/project
-- 2022-10-23 Wrote up notes in private place and then copied and moved some onto my permantn notes so that they are available for me to look over in the future
+- 2022-10-23 Wrote up notes in private place and then copied and moved some onto my permanent notes so that they are available for me to look over in the future
+- 2022-10-25 Spoke through log with peers to see what stage everyone is up to

 ## TODO

+**week 2**
-- copy notes into permanent and index folders
+- Copy notes into permanent and index folders
-- look over notes and V R reading to consolidate understanding
+- Look over notes and V R reading to consolidate understanding
-- Brainstorm ideas
+- Brainstorm brief ideas
+**week 3**
-- start making connections from my notes to my ideas and make sure that my ideas are coherent with the task
+- Start making connections from my notes to my ideas using what we have learnt so far
+- Consolidate Github syntax to make sure im using it correctly **week 4**
+- Look at agile project management/ waterfall project management.
+-